jjkester/moneybird-python/docs/usage/authentication.rst

 Token authentication is useful when your application only accesses a single MoneyBird administration.
 Token authentication is not recommended when you want to access multiple administrations, especially not when you access administrations belonging to users of your application.
-Please use OAuth authentication instead.
+Please use OAuth authentication instead in these scenarios.

 ::